 In total, about 169.65 million Americans viewed online videos in February 2011, down slightly from 171 million the prior month and close to 3% from 174.2 million the prior year.
 Viewing sessions totaled about 5 billion, up about 20% from 4.9 billion the prior month; while total minutes per viewer averaged 816.4, down about 6% from 870 minutes in January 2011.

 Americans viewed 3.8 billion video ads in February 2010, with Hulu generating the highest number of video ad impressions at more than 1.1 billion.
 Tremor Media Video Network ranked second overall (and highest among video ad networks) with 548.3 million ad views, followed by ADAP.TV (396 million) and SpotXchange Video Ad Network (343 million).

 Time spent watching videos ads totaled 1.7 billion minutes during the month, with Hulu delivering the highest duration of video ads at 454 million minutes.
 Video ads reached 42% of the total U.S. population an average of 30 times during the month.
 Hulu also delivered the highest frequency of video ads to its viewers with an average of 48 during the course of the month.

-Topics: Analytics & Automated, Creative & Production, Media & Entertainment, Online, Online & Mobile, Paid Search, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, Creative & Production, Data-driven, Media & Entertainment, Online, Online & Mobile, Paid Search, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.